panther-labs/panther-classic-converter/README.md

 # panther-classic-converter
-Tool for converting classic Panther detections into the Config SDK format.
+Tool for converting classic Panther detections into the Panther SDK format.

 The converted rule serves as a good baseline and maintains existing functionality.